 Water conservation is an issue which should concern us all, especially here in the United Arab Emirates, and it’s not one to be taken lightly.
-We all enjoy being surrounded by green and pleasant landscapes, but is our obsession with grass and flowers leading to a decline in drinking water in the region?
+We all enjoy being surrounded by green and pleasant landscapes, but is our obsession with green spaces to a decline in drinking water in the UAE?
 Food and Agriculture Organisation (FAO) says that in the last 15 years, the UAE’s renewable water resources have decreased by 42%, and predicts that per capita availability of water is expected to halve by 2050.
 These are shocking statistics, made even more startling when you consider that Dubai receives only 67mm of average rainfall annually but consumption is significantly greater than the global average – 550 litres per person per day, compared to 127 litres in the UK.

 Environmental Cost of Green Spaces

 Much of the water consumed in the UAE is used to maintain the manicured gardens which bring us all so much pleasure and provide a haven for birds and wildlife in our gardens, public spaces and commercial environments.
 Salman Zafar is an environmental expert and runs the popular information portals EcoMENA and Cleantech Solutions.
 He is concerned about the amount of freshwater which is used to irrigate the landscaping features of the UAE, which require over half a billion cubic litres of water per year – a figure which is rising annually as more parks and gardens are developed.
 One option is to use desalinated water.
 Salman commented, “Conventional desalination is cost-prohibitive and energy-intensive and is not viable in the long term.
 In addition, the environmental impacts of desalination are considered critical on account of emissions from energy consumption and discharge of brine into the sea.
 Brine has extremely high salt concentrations and also contains leftover chemicals and metals from the treatment process which poses a danger to marine life.”